Douglas A. Stow

 Curriculum Vitae

-Dr. Douglas (Doug) Stow is a Distinguished Professor Emeritus at San Diego State University (SDSU) and has been on the faculty there for almost 38 years.
-He has worked in the remote sensing field for almost 45 years and his research focuses on multitemporal image analysis, with an emphasis on mapping and monitoring of land use and land cover, vegetation and habitat condition, wildfire spread and post-hazard damage.
-He is the primary instructor of remote sensing courses at SDSU and is the Co-Director of the Center for Earth Systems Analysis Research.
-Doug has served as major advisor of 14 doctoral and 64 master’s degree students.
-He has authored 190 refereed publications and served as a principal investigator for 48 grants and contracts with funding totaling over $35 million, mostly on remote sensing topics.
+Dr. Douglas (Doug) Stow is a Distinguished Professor Emeritus at San Diego State University (SDSU) and has been on the Geography faculty for over 40 years.
+He has over 45 years of experience in the remote sensing field.
+His research focuses on multitemporal image analysis, with an emphasis on mapping and monitoring of land use and land cover, vegetation and habitat condition, wildfire behavior analysis and post-hazard damage assessment.
+He teaches courses in remote sensing, GIScience and wildfire science and management.
+Doug served as major advisor of 14 doctoral and 71 master’s degree students.
+He is Co-Founder and Co-Director of the Center for Earth Systems Analysis Research.
+He authored over 200 refereed publications and served as a principal investigator for 50 grants and contracts with funding totaling over $35 million.
 Doug is an ASPRS Fellow and received the SAIC John Estes Teaching Award from ASPRS, and the Association of American Geographers Remote Sensing Specialty Group, Outstanding Contributions in Remote Sensing Award.
 He was selected as the Albert W. Johnson Lecturer for the 2015-16 Academic Year, and with it was designated Distinguished Professor of Geography.

 • Ph.D., University of California, Santa Barbara, 1985, Doctoral Intercampus Transfer, Scripps Institution of Oceanography, University of California, San Diego